DaneWeber/presentations/TheUndercoverScrumMasterReturns/TheUndercoverScrumMasterReturnsStreamlined.md

 Note:
 If developers are hesitant to show you the code, that strikes me as something worth digging in to.
 Why?

-### ACTIVITY

-Read some code.

-<p class="fragment">Compare with the second version.</p>
-<p class="fragment">Check out the output.</p>
-<p class="fragment">Spot the bug.</p>
-<p class="fragment">Which version of the code would be easier to change?</p>

-Note:
-0:36 - 0:44
-- Read the first block of section of code.
-- Can you make sense of it?
-Discuss at your tables.
-- If you're curious about something, let me know and I'll come over.
-- Now, how about that second example?
-- Some code is easier to read, even doing the same thing.
-- On the back of the paper is the output to running some commands.
-- Is there a problem?
-One bottles?
-Which code example will be easier to fix?

 <!-- .slide: data-background-image="assets/t-shape.jpg" data-background-size="contain" data-background-color="white" data-transition="none" data-background-transition="none" -->